transimmanence/transimmanence/concepts/5-discussions/beyond-laws-of-form.md

 **Conclusion: The Structural Skeleton**

-TF offers a description of what it argues is the **necessary structural skeleton** of any stable, non-foundational reality capable of supporting complexity, representation, and experience.
+TF offers a description of what it argues is functionally equivalent to the **necessary structural skeleton** of any stable, non-foundational reality capable of supporting complexity, representation, and experience.
 The axioms {A1-R4} articulate the minimal functional requirements of this skeleton, derived from the resolution of the foundational paradox via the TLO/TN structure.

 However, TF consciously and actively *refrains* from claiming this skeleton is the *entire* living organism of reality.
 Its own principle of The Gap (`—`) mandates epistemic humility and acknowledges the inherent limits of its own representation.
 TF provides a coherent framework for the *conditions of possibility*, but the full richness and potentially inaccessible depths of reality likely extend beyond this necessary, but non-exhaustive, structural outline.